sharifulislam05/travel-guru/README.md

 ## [website](https://travel-guru95.web.app/)

 A simple online travel app where you can easily select a place and book a hotel.
-You can aslo get the accurate location of the hotel.
+User can also get the accurate location of the hotel from google map.

 ### Features
-- Book your traveling place
+- users can choose a place for travel
-- Sign up for booking hotelr
+- Sign up for booking hotel
+- booking a hotel room by a date
 - Use goolge maps for direction

 ## Technology